rwbaumg/csv-to-html-table/data/rwbaumg-github-starred.md

 - [bing-ip2hosts](https://github.com/urbanadventurer/bing-ip2hosts) - bingip2hosts is a Bing.com web scraper that discovers websites by IP address
 - [streisand](https://github.com/StreisandEffect/streisand) - Streisand sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, or a Tor bridge.
 It also generates custom instructions for all of these services.
 At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [IoT-Implant-Toolkit](https://github.com/arthastang/IoT-Implant-Toolkit) - Toolkit for implant attack of IoT devices
-- [axiom](https://github.com/pry0cc/axiom) - The dynamic infrastructure framework for anybody!
-Distribute the workload of many different tools with ease, including nmap, ffuf, masscan, nuclei and many more!
+- [axiom](https://github.com/pry0cc/axiom) - The dynamic infrastructure framework for everybody!
+Distribute the workload of many different scanning tools with ease, including nmap, ffuf, masscan, nuclei, meg and many more!
 - [awesome-terminal-fonts](https://github.com/gabrielelana/awesome-terminal-fonts) - Tools and instructions on how to have awesome symbols in a terminal with a monospace font
 - [Spray](https://github.com/Greenwolf/Spray) - A Password Spraying tool for Active Directory Credentials by Jacob Wilkin(Greenwolf)
 - [Rock-ON](https://github.com/SilverPoision/Rock-ON) - Rock-On is a all in one Recon tool that will just get a single entry of the Domain name and do all of the work alone.